What is differential geometry: curves and surfaces: Semisolutions

-\parbf{\ref{ex:convex-lagunov}.} Assume a maximal ball in $V$ has radius $r$ and touches the boundary of $R$ at the points $p$ and $q$.
-Consider the projection $R$ of $V$ to a plane thru $p$, $q$ and the center of the ball.
-Show that $R$ is bounded by a smooth closed convex curve with curvature at most $1$.
+Consider the projection $S$ of $R$ to a plane thru $p$, $q$ and the center of the ball.
+Show that $S$ is bounded by a smooth closed convex curve with curvature at most $1$.
 Argue as in \ref{ex:between-parallels-1} to show that $r\ge 1$.